Criteria for Fellowships

 Introduction

 Soulsby One Health Fellowships are intended to support and develop early career researchers working in a field related to “One Health”.
-Through these Fellowships, the Trustees of the Soulsby Foundation for One Health aim to identify potential future leaders in One Health and to encourage their personal growth through the opportunity of a travelling fellowship.
+Through these fellowships, the Trustees of the Soulsby Foundation for One Health aim to identify potential future leaders in One Health and to encourage their personal growth through the opportunity of a Soulsby Fellowship.

-Applicants should be seeking to conduct a project (the Project), normally overseas, in a field related to “One Health” and be able to describe in detail the Project and potential outcomes and impact.
-Successful applicants are likely to demonstrate an interdisciplinary approach in their Project proposal.
+Applicants should be seeking to conduct the Project in a field related to “One Health” and be able to describe in detail the potential outcomes and impact.
+It may be a discrete project or associated with a larger project, e.g. a PhD or MSc.
+However, the Project must be clearly defined and stand-alone.

 Soulsby Fellows will be expected to commence and complete their proposed Project within twelve months of receiving notification of their award.
 No-cost extensions may be granted at the discretion of the Trustees.

-Applicants should note that the Foundation has adopted the following One Health definition developed by the OHHLEP and adopted widely including by the One Health tripartite (WHO, FAO and OIE):
+Applicants should note that the Foundation has adopted the following One Health definition developed by the OHHLEP and adopted widely including by the United Nations Quadripartite coalition (the World Health Organization – WHO; World Organization for Animal Health – WOAH; Food and Agriculture Organization – FAO; and United Nations Environment Programme -UNEPOIE):

-The approach mobilises multiple sectors, disciplines, and communities at varying levels of society to work together to foster well-being and tackle threats to health and ecosystems, while addressing the collective need for clean water, energy and air, safe and nutritious food, taking action on climate change, and contributing to sustainable development.” (https://www.who.int/news/item/01-12-2021-tripartite-and-unep-support-ohhlep-s-definition-of-one-health )
+The approach mobilises multiple sectors, disciplines, and communities at varying levels of society to work together to foster well-being and tackle threats to health and ecosystems, while addressing the collective need for clean water, energy and air, safe and nutritious food, taking action on climate change and contributing to sustainable development.”

 In consideration of the breadth of this definition, the Foundation welcomes applications which consider many aspects of the human/animal/environmental interface including issues such as socio-economic aspects and ecological impacts of One Health interventions.
 You can hear from current Fellows in these brief YouTube videos and be inspired to draft your application.

-Applications are normally invited during the three-month window from 1st November to 31st January.
-Applicants are encouraged to apply early in order to ensure their two referees have submitted their references to the Foundation before the application window closes.
+Applications will only be accepted during the three-month window from 1st November to 31st January.
+Applicants are encouraged to apply early during this application window to ensure their two referees have submitted their references to the Foundation before the application window closes.
 Any application for which two written references have not been received by that date will not be considered by the review committee.

 Eligibility Criteria

-The Trustees have agreed the following criteria for eligibility to apply for a Fellowship:
+The Trustees have agreed the following criteria for eligibility to apply for a Fellowship and details required in the application:

-4. Successful applicants are likely to have already established relevant contacts at a ‘Collaborating Centre’ (which may be an academic, governmental or NGO entity) in the location where the Project will be conducted.
-They should provide information about these arrangements, including names of key individuals with whom they will be collaborating.
+7. Successful applicants are likely to have already established relevant contacts at a ‘Collaborating Centre’ (which may be an academic, governmental or NGO entity) in the location where the Project will be conducted or with whom they will collaborate closely throughout the Project.
+They should provide names of key individuals with whom they will be collaborating.

 9. As a charity registered in the United Kingdom, the Soulsby Foundation for One Health must comply with financial sanctions as prescribed by the UK Office of Financial Sanctions Implementation (OFSI) which includes UN sanctions.
-Applicants are required to declare if their proposed Project might in any way breach such financial sanctions.
+Applicants must declare if their proposed Project might in any way breach such financial sanctions.